Adam Enfroy Logo

 Decide On The Presenter(s)

-The presenters should be chosen based on the webinar topic you’re planning to host.
+Choose the presenters based on the webinar topic you plan to host.

 The presenter should be an expert on the topic and should be able to engage with the audience throughout the webinar.

-If you’re unsure who would be a great fit, reach out to your network or do a quick search online to find someone knowledgeable about the topic.
+If you’re unsure who would be a great fit, contact your network or quickly search online to find someone knowledgeable.

 Alternatively, if you’re going to present the webinar yourself, ensure you’re prepared by knowing your material inside and out.